TnTech-ECE/F25_Team5_InductionHeaterController/README.md

 ## Executive Summary

-Our team is tasked by Lockinvar to create an induction heater controller to [WE DO NOT KNOW THIS YET] regulate the power delivered to an induction heater.
-The purpose of this controller is to improve the energy efficiency and life expectancy of the heater.
-We plan to have safety systems in place to ensure that nothing gets overheated.
+Our team is tasked by Lockinvar to design and prototype an induction coil controller in such a way to heat both the internal and surface level material of a circular heating element.

 ## Capabilities

-[WE DO NOT KNOW THIS YET] Lochivar has a smart touch control system we might look at more.
+Problem Statement:  Design and prototype an induction coil controller in such a way to heat both the internal and surface level  material of a circular heating element.

+Deliverables:
+1. Similar to current induction cook tops the control will have multiple power settings.
+2. The controller will be capable of inducing surface eddy currents and internal heating.
+3. Prototype shall be testing circular bar stock and standard black pipe thermocouple in such a manner to valid date the success of the heating.
+4. Total electrical power is to be measured.
+5. Total temperature rise of the metal shall be measured.

 ## Salient Outcomes

 Our team expects to provide our customer with a ready-to-use design solution to the problem we were tasked with solving.
 The outcomes we expect to meet are provided as such below:

-- Precision temperature and power control
-- Optimization of efficiency for the heating system in regards to previous heating solutions
-- Reliable protection and safety for the design
-- Easy-to-use and user-friendly interface for technical support
+1. The control has multiple power settings implemented using a keypad and LCD.
+2. The controller is capable of inducing surface eddy currents and internal heating by adjusting a PWM signal to determine how much current is sent through the coil.
+3. The prototype has a coil of wire wrapped around a pipe and measures the surface heating of the pipe using a K-type thermocouple.
+4. Total electrical power is measured based on the user input power.
+5. Total temperature rise of the metal is measured using the K-type thermocouple.

 ## Project Demonstration & Images